Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 Let’s briefly examine what proofreading entails and who would make a good proofreader.
 Then we’ll discover the advantages of this kind of gig and learn why you need training for this work.

 Note: Proofreading is not your best bet if you need money right now.
-Getting the proper training to become a proofreader takes time, but it’s worthwhile!
+Getting the proper training to become a proofreader takes time and effort, but it’s worthwhile!

 What Is Proofreading?